 The barrier system of the ADF and the PCDs will decrease the potential for leaching to the environment significantly.
 The ADF has a large buffer capacity meaning that it will take a long time for leachate to generate above the lining system.
 The lining system will have a leachate collection layer which will help to drain the leachate away before it can form a significant pressure on the lining system.
-However, it must be noted that all lining systems leak due to defects in the geomembrane that arise in the manufacturing, transporting and construction stages.
-For this reason, an expected leakage rate is typically calculated to feed into ground water monitoring models.
+However, it must be noted that lining systems may leak due to defects in the geomembrane that arise in the manufacturing, transporting and construction stages.
+For this reason, an expected leakage rate is typically calculated to feed into ground water monitoring models, as demonstrated by the ground water specialist study report provided in Appendix F7.